danielpilla/qlik-python-sse-sentiment/README.md

 	- The *CleanTweet()* function applies a regular expression that is designed to cleanse tweets down to just the text.
 		- Example ``` PythonSentiment.CleanTweet(text) ```
 	- The *CleanTweetScript()* function is the same function but for load script use.
 It takes a numeric id and text.
-		- Example below of first cleaning the tweet and then running sentiment analysis on it in the script
+		- Example below of first cleaning the tweet and then running sentiment analysis on it in the script.

 ```
 // CLEAN TWEETS IN BULK USING REGEX IN PYTHON